Vizzuality/internet-health-report/www/wp-content/plugins/akismet/readme.txt

 == Changelog ==

-= 4.0 =
-*Release Date - 19 September 2017*

-* Added REST API endpoints for configuring Akismet and retrieving stats.
-* Increased the minimum supported WordPress version to 4.0.
-* Added compatibility with comments submitted via the REST API.
-* Improved the progress indicator on the "Check for Spam" button.

 = 3.3.4 =
-*Release Date - 3 August 2017*

 * Disabled Akismet's debug log output by default unless AKISMET_DEBUG is defined.
 * URL previews now begin preloading when the mouse moves near them in the comments section of wp-admin.